 MISSION: Pioneers Go East is a collective of performing and visual artists in collaboration with musicians.
-We collective is dedicated to intimate theatre and opera installations inspired by stories originated in the Mediterranean region and Northern Europe.
-The collective incorporates multi-linguistic texts, surrealist soundscapes with design, art and video to evolve a universal language of performance that challenges and engages audiences in emotionally charged and accessible experiences.
+The collective is dedicated to intimate theatre and opera installations inspired by stories originating in the Mediterranean region and Northern Europe.
+The collective incorporates multi-linguistic texts, surrealist soundscapes with design, puppetry, art and video to evolve a universal language of performance that challenges and engages audiences in emotionally charged and accessible experiences.